ayushagg31/Trellis/CONTRIBUTING.md

 # Contributing

-Welcome to Trellis!, a simplified Trello clone built with React, Redux, Node, Express and MongoDB.
+Welcome to Trellis, a simplified Trello clone built with React, Redux, Node, Express and MongoDB.
 The following guidelines will give you a short overview over how we handle issues and PRs in this repository.

-We appreciate all valuable contributions - bug reports, documentation and design enhancements issues as well as pull Requests to make Trellis more convenient, functional and bug free.
+We appreciate all valuable contributions - bug reports, documentation and design enhancements, issues as well as Pull Requests to make Trellis more convenient, functional and bug free.

 To begin contributing have a look at the open issues [here](https://github.com/ayushagg31/Trellis/issues).